nutanix-japan/nai-llm/docs/infra/infra_nkp.md

 !!! note "Are you just deploying NKP?"
     If you are doing this lab only to deploy NKP, then you can skip this GPU section.

-The steps below covers first retrieving the GPU device name, then subsequently using NKP to deploy the GPU nodepool.
+The steps below covers the following:
+    - Retrieving and Applying NKP Pro License
+    - Identifying the GPU device name
+    - Deploying the GPU nodepool
+    - Enabling the NVIDIA GPU Operator

+!!! note
+    To Enable the GPU Operator afterwards using the NKP Marketplace, a minimal NKP Pro license is required.

 ### Find GPU Device Details